BaroboRobotics/barobo-custom-actions/README.md

-This repository contains an alternate WIX generator template for CPack, and a custom action module useful for creating MSI files for Barobo software.
+This repository contains a custom action module to help install Barobo software from MSI files using WIX.

-It's a work in progress, yo.